Orange River: Etymology

 Some of the earliest precolonial inhabitants called the river ǂNūǃarib, referring to its black colour, or sometimes just Kai !Arib ("Great River"), from which is derived the Afrikaans version Gariep, and translation "Groote Rivier".
 The early Dutch name for the river was just that translation, Groote Rivier, meaning "Great River".
 The river was named the Orange River by Colonel Robert Gordon, commander of the United East India Company (VOC) garrison at Cape Town, on a trip to the interior in 1779.
 Gordon named the river in honor of William V of Orange.
 A popular but incorrect belief is that the river was named after the supposedly orange color of its water, as opposed to the color of its tributary, the Vaal River, which name is derived from the name ǀHaiǃarib "pale river" (vaal being Afrikaans for pale or grey).
-Since the end of apartheid, the name "Gariep" has had greater favour in official correspondence in South Africa, although the name "Orange" has greater international recognition.
+Since the end of apartheid, the name "Gariep" has had greater favor in official correspondence in South Africa, although the name "Orange" has greater international recognition.
 In Lesotho, where the river rises, it is known as the Senqu River, derived from the original Khoemana name.